 If you didn’t know, the latest Occupational Employment Statistics issued by the U.S. Bureau of Labor Statistics stated that the median annual wage for a veterinary assistant was $22,830 in May 2011.* The middle 50% earned between $19,010 and $28,370.* The lowest 10% earned an average of $16,970, and the highest 10% earned more than $34,970.* This is a chance for you to make a living by working with animals and doing what you love.

 Explore the wild side of Veterinary Assisting

-As a student working toward your Certificate in Veterinary Assisting, you’ll participate in a combination of classroom, laboratory and externship experiences.
+As a student working toward your Certificate of Achievement in Veterinary Assisting, you’ll participate in a combination of classroom, laboratory and externship experiences.
 Classroom lectures cover topics ranging from animal anatomy and behavior to medical terminology and emergency care.
 The Veterinary Assisting program is designed to prepare you for work in any of the following environments:

 - Veterinary hospitals and clinics